What’s Composer?

 craft ├── config ├── modules ├── storage ├── templates ├── vendor ├── web ├── .env ├── .env.example ├── .gitignore ├── composer.json ├── composer.lock └── craft

 It’s important to maintain this folder structure.
-You can add files and folders to it, but if you want to rename any of these files we’re starting with you may need to change some settings.
+You can add stuff to it, but if you want to rename anything here you may need to change some settings.

 Let’s take a look at each top-level item:

-modules/is ready for custom PHP you could write just for your site.
+modules/is for custom PHP you might want to add for your site.
 (We’ll be ignoring that.)

-templates/is where we’ll write code for dynamically displaying content.
+templates/is where we’ll write template code to dynamically display content.
 (Unless you’d like to use Craft headlessly, but we’ll come back to that.)

 vendor/is where Composer stores all the project packages we covered earlier.

-.envis a special file with constants we’ll fill in so Craft knows how to connect to its database.
+.envis a special file with constants that tell Craft how to connect to its database.

 .env.exampleis an example of